 5. Monitor temperature and humidity: Ideally, the temperature should be around 34-38°F (1-3°C) and the humidity should be around 85-90%.
 Use a refrigerator thermometer and hygrometer to monitor these conditions.

-See also How long to cook white fish in pan
+See also How long do you cook enchiladas in the oven for

 6. Age the steaks: Let the steaks age in the refrigerator for at least 1-2 weeks.
 The longer they age, the more intense the flavor will be.
 However, be cautious not to age them for too long as they can become overly tender.